Node Management¶

 Test if the target is working properly.

-Check if log files contain any error message.
+Check if the logs contain any error messages:

-List all metadata nodes of your system and check if the moved one appears online.
+List all metadata nodes of your system and verify the one that was moved is online with the expected NICs listed:

 Moving a Storage Node¶